JureSeselj/connect-circle/README.md

 The Business Model is B2C, meaning that the company sells products (subscriptions) to customers only.
 It's only focused in the individual transactions at the moment.

+### Target customers

+ConnectCircle potential customers is the people who want to meet virtually.
+It includes friends who simply want to meet, colleges who are living in remote areas and have to discuss some urgent matters, and even students who wants to organize a study group.
+It excludes people who are younger than 13 years old.